DarkBenky/ReadWriteBytes/README.md

 - [X] more realistic attraction and repulsion
 - [X] optimized the sorting of the particles
 - [X] Update the MP code
+- [X] Encode more data to the images for better fluid rendering